theironcook/Backbone.ModelBinder/README.md

 ## Model values are copied to views when bind() is called ##

 The model's attributes are bound are copied from the model to bound elements when the bind() function is called.
 View element default values are not copied to the model when bind() is called.
-That type of behavior belongs in the Backbone.Model defaults block.
+That type of behavior usually belongs in the Backbone.Model defaults block.

+If you do need to have values copied from the view to the model when bind() is called I would first question why.
+In most situations, especially for single page web apps, it's almost always better to let your models drive the behavior of the app instead of the views.
+If you need this behavior, you can use the 4th optional parameter to the bind() function. {initialCopyDirection: Backbone.ModelBinder.Constants.ViewToModel}
+You can also specify this behavior as the default for all ModelBinder's by calling Backbone.ModelBinder.SetOptions({initialCopyDirection: Backbone.ModelBinder.Constants.ViewToModel});

+You can also directly invoke the function modelBinder.copyViewValuesToModel() at any time to copy values from the view into the model.
+In most cases, this is not necessary.

+When you copy explicitly from the view to the model on bind() or via copyViewValuesToModel() text values and checkboxes will be inserted into the model as blank strings or false if the values have not been set.

 <br>
 ## Cleaning up with unbind() ##